generateGeorgina/fac-agency/README.md

 ## File Structure

-Separate files in folders: /img /js /stylesheets
+To keep the code clean and modular we have separated the files in folders: /img /js /stylesheets.

-Separate the css into meaningful sections and files, a single css file will become to big.
+We have separated the css into meaningful sections and files, a single css file will become to big.
 There is a argument that this will make load times longer but this is irrelevant as when using frameworks in future all css will be joined into a file/files for you.

-Use a main.css to control global variables and other css files as you see relevant.
+We have used a main.css to control global variables and other css files as relevant.

-Separate js files into relevant subfolders and use import syntax to reference.
+We have separated the js files into relevant subfolders and use import syntax to reference.

 ## Navigating to relative url